 - Notary: Use a foreign bank or a lawyer in your home country to verify your identity.
-In this case you can open a bank account from abroad, but there are still chances that the bank doesn’t recognise the document.
+In this case, you can open a bank account from abroad, but there are still chances that the bank doesn’t recognize the document.

 The PostIdent verification method

 The PostIdent verification method is only available for someone physically located in Germany.
-To verify your identity you need to bring the application form and a valid ID to a Deutsche Post location.
+To verify your identity, you must bring the application form and a valid ID to a Deutsche Post location.